Sowmya-K-S/Python-Quiz-Master/README.md

 # Python-Quiz-Master
-A mini project using python and its libraries
+A mini project using python and its libraries.